coda/packs-sdk/docs/reference/sdk/enums/core.AuthenticationType.md

 • **OAuth2** = ``"OAuth2"``

 Authenticate using OAuth2.
+This is the most common type of OAuth2, which involves the user approving access to their account before being granted a token.
 The API must use a (largely) standards-compliant implementation of OAuth2.

 **`See`**